zao-web/cli-framework/README.md

 * Determine how you load your classes, and replace the example plugin namespaces.
 * Replace the sample commands in [`cli/commands.php`](https://github.com/zao-web/cli-framework/blob/master/cli/commands.php) with your own.
 * Replace the sample methods in [`cli/actions.php`](https://github.com/zao-web/cli-framework/blob/master/cli/actions.php) with your own.

+The real magic of this framework can be found in [`cli/base.php`](https://github.com/zao-web/cli-framework/blob/master/cli/base.php).
+This provides some base wp-cli functionality which can be easily integrated to your commands.
+Examples of using many of those methods can be found in [`cli/actions.php`](https://github.com/zao-web/cli-framework/blob/master/cli/actions.php).